Bayesian Multi-task Variable Selection with an Application to Differential DAG Analysis: Simulation Studies for Bayesian Multi-task Variable Selection

 \section{Simulation Studies for Bayesian Multi-task Variable Selection}

-We conduct simulation studies to illustrate the benefits of performing variable selection for multiple data sets simultaneously rather than independently.
+We conduct simulation studies to illustrate the benefits of performing variable selection for multiple data sets jointly rather than independently.
 We generate data sets according to~\eqref{eq:linear-regression} using the same $\sigma^2$ for all $K$ data sets.
 For the true model, we consider two types of activated covariates.
 For the first type, each covariate is activated in all $K$ data sets.
-We denote the set of these covariates by $S_c^*$ and let $s_1^* = |S_c^*|$.
+We denote the set of these covariates by $S_{\mathrm{com}}^*$ and let $s_1^* = |S_{\rm{com}}^*|$ (subscript `com' means `common').
 For the second type, each covariate is activated in only one data set.
-We choose some $s_2^* > 0$ and draw $s_2^*$ covariates of the second type for each data set; denote the set of covariates that are only activated in the $k$-th data set by $S_{s(k)}^*$.
-The true model size is then given by $s^* = s_1^* + K s_2^*$, and $S_{(k)}^* = S_c^* \cup S_{s(k)}^*$ is the true set of activated covariates for the $k$-th data set.
+We choose some $s_2^* > 0$ and draw $s_2^*$ covariates of the second type for each data set; denote the set of covariates that are only activated in the $k$-th data set by $S_{\mathrm{pri}, k}^*$ (subscript `pri' means `private').
+The true model size is given by $s^* = s_1^* + K s_2^*$, and $S_k^* = S_{\mathrm{com}}^* \cup S_{\mathrm{pri}, k}^*$ is the true set of activated covariates for the $k$-th data set.
 For each activated covariate, we sample its regression coefficient $\beta^{(k)}_i$ independently from the normal distribution $\cN(0, 0.6^2)$.
 For the design matrix, we sample each entry of $\bX^{(k)}\in\bbR^{n\times p}$ from the standard normal distribution.
 Finally, we generate the response data by drawing $\by^{(k)} \sim \cN(\bX^{(k)}\bsbeta^{(k)}, \sigma^2\bI)$.